ey242/KiVA/README.md

 ## Dataset Artifacts

-* We provide the individual PNG images for each object (sourced from [1] and [2]) in its original format under *Objects*.
+* We provide the individual PNG images for each object (sourced from [1] and [2]) in its original format under the objects folder.
-* We provide the transformed images of each object required for running *KiVA* experiments under Stimuli/KiVA_stimuli.
+* For *KiVA*: we provide the transformed images of each object under the stimuli/KiVA folder; we provide the exact stitched image format (stitching images of objects before and after transformation) shown to models & humans in every trial under the stimuli/stitched_KiVA folder.
-* We provide the transformed images of each object required for running the *KiVA-adults* experiments under Stimuli/KiVA_adults_stimuli.
+* For *KiVA-adults*: we provide the transformed images of each object under the stimuli/KiVA_adult folder; we provide the exact stitched image format (stitching images of objects before and after transformation) shown to models & humans in every trial under the stimuli/stitched_KiVA-adults folder.

 The python scripts that run the experiments (as outlined below) use the images under Stimuli to construct our trial.